gwu-libraries/obento/README.md

         Starting Jetty: OK

+   A possible cause for a failed Jetty start is that `/var/run/jetty` and contents may need to be owned by the jetty user.
+To set `jetty:jetty` as the owner, use `sudo chown jetty:jetty /var/run/jetty`

    Verify that MYSERVER:8983 returns a page that is "Powered by Jetty" (even if it is a 404-Not Found page)

 8. Add jetty to startup